Probing holography in $p$-adic CFT: One-loop Witten diagrams

 where $d(0,h)$ denotes the degeneracy of vertices with the coordinate $(0,h)$.
 Notice that there is a unique path from the horizon vertex 0 to the boundary point $x$ as well as a unique intersection point between the path from the bulk point $b$ to the boundary point $x$ and the path from vertex 0 to $x$.
 In order to compute the summation, we introduce one more parameter $i$ to represent the intersection point between the two paths.
 Additionally, the parameter $i$ will parametrize the bulk point $b$.
 By using the parameters $(n,h,i)$, we rewrite the summation in terms of a nested geometrical series:

 In order to make the geometrical series converge for the above summations, we find inequalities between the scaling dimensions of operator $\mathcal{O}$ and $\chi$:

 The first inequality is automatically satisfied, as mentioned in Section \ref{sec:3}, we use the convention in \cite{Gubser1} that $\Delta = \Delta_{+} > 1/2$.
 The second inequality adds an extra constraint on the dimension of the operator $\mathcal{O}$.
-When $\Delta_\mathcal{O}$ is small enough, our calculation is well-defined until $\Delta_{\mathcal{O}}$ saturates the inequality (\ref{eq:dimension condition}).
+When $\Delta_\mathcal{O}$ is small enough, our calculation is well defined until $\Delta_{\mathcal{O}}$ saturates the inequality (\ref{eq:dimension condition}).
 Further regularization is required for this.
-However, the second inequality is only related to coefficients independent of the horizon length $l$.
-Therefore, it will not affect the asymptotic behaviors for large $l$.
+However, the second inequality is only related to coefficients independent of the length of the horizon $l$.
+Therefore, it will not affect asymptotic behavior for large $l$.